Uncanny Avengers: Ragnarok Now

 The divided Avengers Unity Squad must reunite to stop the Apocalypse Twins.
 Scarlet Witch convinces Wonder Man to act as a power cell to cast a spell to bring all the mutants on Earth to an Ark, but she planned to double-cross the twins.
 Unbeknownst to Rogue, she decides the only way to stop Wanda is by eliminating her, so she steals Logan's claw power and stabs her.
 Grim Reaper then stabs Rogue in the back.
 Right before Wanda dies Wonder Man sacrifices himself to channel Wanda's final spell, a treachery foreseen by Eimin, who entraps the entire mutant population.
 Exiter, the celestial executioner, comes to destroy Earth.
 Stark and all Earth's heroes feebly try to stop the advance.
 Thor and Captain America divide the twins, but Rogers is killed by Reaper and Exiter destroys Earth.
-Thor returns to Asgard and Odin chastises him that it was Thor's fault for creating Jarnborjn and mankind was doomed.
+Thor returns to Asgard and Odin chastises him that it was Thor's fault for creating Jarnbjorn and mankind was doomed.